devendranaga/devendranaga.github.io/_posts/2021-07-18-Needham-Schroeder-Implementation.markdown

 Problem:
 ========
-1. A and B wants to communicate with each other.
+1. A and B wants to communicate with each other over an insecure channel.

 Preconditions:
 ==============